Invisible Walls: Privacy-Preserving ISAC Empowered by Reconfigurable Intelligent Surfaces: The Design of

 $\hat{h}_{n}^{\text{Sen}}(t)$ from all RIS configurations is further combined into one CSI sequence in chronological order.
 Finally, we apply a low-pass filter to the demasked CSI to further suppress noise.
 The filtered signals, as illustrated in Fig.~\ref{fig:time_fre}, exhibit clear temporal patterns that encode meaningful information, demonstrating the effectiveness of the proposed method.
 The processed CSI across antennas and subcarriers is then fed into sensing algorithms for downstream sensing tasks.

-\subsection{\revhyh{Security Analysis}}
+\subsection{Security Analysis}

-\revhyh{We consider two major threats: (i) an attacker attempting to infer the RIS configuration from CSI and replicate the demasking method, and (ii) an attacker positioning itself arbitrarily and applying passive beamforming to suppress RIS-induced perturbations.
+We consider two major threats: (i) an attacker attempting to infer the RIS configuration from CSI and replicate the demasking method, and (ii) an attacker positioning itself arbitrarily and applying passive beamforming to suppress RIS-induced perturbations.

 For the first threat, although the RIS configuration set is small, distinguishing RIS configurations from CSI is infeasible in dynamic sensing scenarios.
-The CSI variations introduced by the RIS are entangled with those caused by human motion, causing samples from different RIS configurations to collapse into overlapping regions.
-As illustrated by the t-SNE visualization~\cite{maaten2008visualizing} in Fig.~\ref{fig:tsne}, CSI samples under different RIS configurations become completely intermixed, preventing an attacker from identifying state-specific clusters or forming the valid CSI pairs needed for relative-gain estimation.
+The CSI variations introduced by the RIS are entangled with those caused by human motion, causing samples from different RIS configurations to collapse into overlapping regions. \revhyh{As illustrated by the t-SNE visualization in Fig.~\ref{fig:tsne}, CSI samples under different RIS configurations become completely intermixed, preventing an attacker from identifying state-specific clusters or forming the valid CSI pairs needed for relative-gain estimation.
 In addition, compared with Fig.~\ref{fig:tsne_bl}, where CSI samples from different gestures form clear and separable clusters without RIS, applying \name causes these clusters to collapse into overlapping regions.
-This demonstrates that the RIS-induced perturbations effectively mask gesture-dependent CSI signatures, preventing the attacker from extracting private sensing information.
+This demonstrates that the RIS-induced perturbations effectively mask gesture-dependent CSI signatures, preventing the attacker from distinguishing RIS configurations and extracting private sensing information.} \revhyh{Moreover, the synchronization segments do not provide a useful leakage channel either, as they last only a few milliseconds and use varying RIS states across different synchronization intervals.}

 For the second threat, an attacker might attempt to avoid the RIS-influenced region or apply passive beamforming to suppress the signals from the RIS.
-However, this strategy is fundamentally ineffective.
+However, \revhyh{this strategy has limited effectiveness}.
 To extract any sensing information, the attacker must rely on the signals reflected from the target.
 Since \name injects perturbations precisely toward the target direction, these perturbations are inevitably embedded in the target-reflected components that the attacker observes.
 Any attempt to spatially filter out the perturbations would simultaneously suppress the target reflections, thereby removing the very information the attacker aims to obtain.
 Consequently, neither positional choices nor passive beamforming allows the attacker to recover the target's private information.
-Our experiment results in Section~\ref{sec:result} will further confirm this.}
+Our experiment results in Section~\ref{sec:result} will further confirm this.